 The Basenjis don’t bark, but they have a variety of vocal sounds, sometimes accompanied by expressive body signals.
 What says the voice of the Basenji to us?
 Their yodel, a demonstration of enjoyment, is well known to many Basenji owners.
 It can happen that the dog signals his presence and his needs.
 Basenjis also yodel when they want to coherence of the pack or when all pack members should come together.
 I do that well and yodel loudly when the dogs have strayed too far that works very well.
 My dogs come back when I let them off leash run freely.
 But first of all this useful way must be practised.

-The most rewarding is the welcome Yodel or the enticement to play.
-Both example for body gesture and vocal sound.
+The most rewarding is the enticement Yodel to play.
+An example for body gesture and vocal sound.